 Path distance: 8.6km

 Back to Search

-The start point is at Cowdenbeath Rail Station, 165 918 and from there walk to 171 907 along the A908 – busy road and road junctions where much care is needed.
-Then follow the path through Moss Morran (occassional flooding in wood at 166 904 with dangerous slippy wooden board and also at 167 898).
-Continue to follow the path to B925 via 155 895 and then cross the road and follow path to Fordell.
+For practical reasons, the start is at NT170841, a point which can be reached by walking generally south from Cowdenbeath Rail Station along the A909 although the busy road and road junctions mean much care is needed.
+Follow the path through Moss Morran (occassional flooding in wood at NT166904 with dangerous slippy wooden boards, also at NT167898).
+At NT160895 is the site of the former Wellington Pit, although nothing is to be seen today.
+The line of waggonway crossed the field south of here, but instead continue west along the track to NT158894 where a signpost indicates the way south along a field boundary and dog-legs east to the side of a wood and reaches the B925.
+Here cross the road and follow path to Fordell.
 Then walk south on unclassified road for a short distance past houses.
-Access to the path is at the standing stone on the left hand side and proceed to 156 885.
-Continue on the path through 155 878 and 154 876.
+Access to the path is at the standing stone on the left hand side.
+Continue on the path through NT155878 and NT154876.
 This paved section probably follows line of railway.
-At 152 871 there is a problem with a new Muirdean open cast mine and the path is now lost.
+At NT152871, there is a problem with a new Muirdean open cast mine and the path is now lost.
 A detour for walkers is available to the west.
-Return to the line of the path and from 149 865 to 150 858 is a section of what seems to be a cutting of the railway line.
-Continue past Vantage House and take the path on the right hand side to see the bridge across the railway at 151 852.
-Sadly from here on the line of the railway track is very difficult to access but a possible diversion is available through the woods to 145 844 and using the recently constructed path beside the B916 to Hillend.
+Return to the line of the path and from NT149865 to NT150858 is a section of what seems to be a cutting of the railway line.
+Continue past Vantage House and take the path on the right hand side to see the bridge across the railway at NT151852.
+It should be possible to continue south from here along the line of the old railway to meet the Fife Circle Line which passes over the older line.
+Turn west here to access a bridge over the railway and reach the A921 just east of Dalgety Bay station.

-A waggonway can be differentiated from a railway line as waggonways predate them and usually had wooden rails, along which, carts would be pulled by horses.
-This waggonway is unfortunately quite difficult to access in some places as fences and an open cast coal mine obstructs it but diversions can be found along the way.
+A waggonway can be differentiated from a railway line as waggonways predate them and usually had wooden rails along which carts would be pulled by horses.

 There is a very well preserved section of cutting not far north of Dalgety Bay.